intel/cloud-native-ai-pipeline/docs/How_to_Protect_AI_Models_in_Cloud_Native_Environments.md

 To protect AI model, the first thing is to generate a key for model encryption, encrypt the model and register the key to KBS.
 Then KBS will submit further request to store the key to KMS.

-To fetch and decrypt the model, the runtime environment should be verified by attestation.
+To fetch and decrypt the model, the runtime environment should be verified by event logs and attestation.
 A key broker client should get a quote and send the quote to KBS to verify that it is running on an authentic TEE platform.
 Upon successful attestation, KBS will then respond with a wrapped key for AI model's decryption later.

 ### 2.1 AI Model Encryption